Preventing violence against children and promoting safe environments

 Study 2: The Multi-Country Study on Drivers of Violence Affecting Children

-Co-led by Fry in partnership with UNICEF Office of Research, Innocenti (Dr Catherine Maternowska who is now Professor Violence Prevention for Young People at the University of Edinburgh and co-director of the End Violence Lab), this research analysed over 1,260 primary studies and 44 national-level datasets on violence to map existing prevention interventions in 22 developing countries across the world in partnership with UNICEF country offices, the Young Lives longitudinal study programme countries in partnership with Oxford University, government and national universities.
+Co-led by Fry in partnership with UNICEF Office of Research, Innocenti (Dr Catherine Maternowska who is now Professor Violence Prevention for Young People at the University of Edinburgh and co-founder of the End Violence Lab), this research analysed over 1,260 primary studies and 44 national-level datasets on violence to map existing prevention interventions in 22 developing countries across the world in partnership with UNICEF country offices, the Young Lives longitudinal study programme countries in partnership with Oxford University, government and national universities.

 This study significantly added to the global evidence base by using robust data to show how risk and protective factors are intimately connected to the drivers of violence across countries.
 The study identified 16 risk and protective factors at the individual, interpersonal and community levels and seven drivers of violence at the structural and institutional levels: